mosen/salt-osx/README.md

 The motivation for this repository is to provide SaltStack modules that call into native Foundation/Cocoa API via PyObjC.
 This would theoretically give you more control over configuration than scripting alone.

-There are also some modules that use command line tools.
+There are also some modules that use command line tools but expand on the support provided by salt.

 ## Installation ##

-**VERY IMPORTANT:** You must disable multiprocessing on the Mac OS X minions for almost anything to work.
+**VERY IMPORTANT:** You must disable multiprocessing on the Mac OS X minions for native modules to work.
 This is because salt-minion threading does not work **at all** with CoreFoundation API.
 If you do not do this, the minion will crash without warning when trying to execute some modules.
-This is not the case with `salt-call`.
+This is not the case with `salt-call` as it does not seem to use multiple threads.

 You must edit your minion configuration file, usually `/etc/salt/minion` to include the following line: